samueleresca/quoracle-go/README.md

 ## Requirements

-This projects depends on [lanl/clp](https://github.com/lanl/clp) to solve the linear optimization projects.
+This projects depends on [lanl/clp](https://github.com/lanl/clp) to solve the linear optimization problems.
 The [lanl/clp](https://github.com/lanl/clp) relies on `clp`, which needs to be installed on your machine using the following instructions:

 [CLP download binaries](https://github.com/coin-or/Clp#binaries)